solana-developers/solana-cookbook/docs/th/core-concepts/pdas.md

 ### Interacting with PDAs

 When a PDA is generated, `findProgramAddress` will return both the address and the bump used to kick the address off of the elliptic curve.
-Armed with this bump, a program can then [sign](../references/accounts.md#sign-with-a-pda) for any instruction that requires its PDA.
+Armed with this bump, a program สามารถ then [sign](../references/accounts.md#sign-with-a-pda) for any instruction that requires its PDA.
 In order to sign, programs should pass the instruction, the list of accounts, and the seeds and bump used to derive the PDA to `invoke_signed`.
 In addition to signing for instructions, PDAs must also sign for their own creation via `invoke_signed`.

 When building with PDAs, it is common to [store the bump seed](https://github.com/solana-labs/solana-program-library/blob/78e29e9238e555967b9125799d7d420d7d12b959/token-swap/program/src/state.rs#L100) in the account data itself.
 This allows นักพัฒนา to easily validate a PDA without having to pass in the bump as an instruction argument.